 Be specific about your price range but remember that part of their job is to SELL and that means they will probably start in your price range and then suggest something a bit more expensive.
 Don’t be put off.
 Listen politely and smile.
 If their suggestion makes sense in terms of your personal favorite wine style and it’s within your budget consider it.
 However, if their suggestion is hideously expensive (meaning they either didn’t listen to you or they’re completely clueless), smile again and say:

 “You know, that’s really not what I had in mind and I’m sure you probably have something more in our price range.
 Could you please make a recommendation in the XX price range?”

 Likewise if their suggestion is completely obscure don’t hesitate to ask about the wine.
 Pacherenc du Vic-Bihl, anyone?
 Good questions to ask about any recommendation would include the sweetness/dryness level, the amount of oak, or the amount of tannin if it’s a red wine recommendation.
 Ultimately ask yourself if the recommendation fits your favorite wine profile.
 If not, don’t hesitate to ask for something closer in style as in with less tannin, oak, or cosmetic flaws.

-7. Discourse: a bit of back and forth is always good; being mindful of that magic combination of your likes, dislikes, and desired price range should be more than enough for practically anyone to help you get a delicious bottle.
+7. Discourse: a bit of back and forth is always good.
+Being mindful of the magic combination of your likes, dislikes, and desired price range should be more than enough for practically anyone to help you get a delicious bottle.

 Coda: Magic Questions

 If in doubt, ask the following questions or variations therein.
 You can always feel free to skip everything above and head straight to these: